C.R. Thomson House and Barn

 The C.R.
-Thomson House and Barn are historic buildings at 795 Chockalog Street in Uxbridge, Massachusetts.
-The house is a modest 1 1/2 story timber-frame cottage estimated to have been built around 1800.
+Thomson Barn and the Phineas Wood House are historic buildings at 795 Chockalog Street in Uxbridge, Massachusetts.
+The house is a modest 1 1/2 story timber-frame cottage estimated built in 1745 by Phineas Wood.
 It is predominantly vernacular in its styling, except for a c.
-1870s Victorian entry.
-The barn on the property also dates to the 1870s, and has some elaborate Gothic styling, including bracketed cornices, and bargeboard decoration around its entrances.
-The property was associated at that time with Comford R. Thomson, a breeder of show cattle.
+1870s Victorian entry, likely added by C.R.
+Thompson.
+The barn on the property dates to the 1881, and has some elaborate Gothic styling, including bracketed cornices, and bargeboard decoration around its entrances.
+The property was associated at that time with Comfort R. Thomson, a breeder of show cattle.

 On October 7, 1983, they were added to the National Register of Historic Places.